Table of Contents

 These animals are extremely clam and tolerant of children.
 They can become great “homebody” dogs and companions.
 Though, they can become bored with the un-dominant approach of children.
 They are more playful attentive with children when they are puppies.

-Black and Tan Coonhound Training:
+Black and Tan Coonhound Training

 When training, you need to be determined and vigilant.
 These dogs can become stubborn and unresponsive if not properly stimulated or dominated in their training.
 You need to be strict with repetition and consistent, but also supportive with care.
 They can get frustrated with aggressive treatment and weak training.
 Patience is a virtue that should be adopted when training.
 The payoff is positive!

 These dogs don’t have many behavioral issues.
-If anything there are very persistant dogs when picking up a scent.
+If anything there are very persistent dogs when picking up a scent.
 It is difficult to get them off of it.
 They will follow the scent until they capture the “prey”.
 Coonhounds do need to be leashed because they will runoff until they get there scent satisfied, which could lead them to getting lost.

 Most often Coonhounds are food driven.
 Food will get you your best results when training.
 Often they can get labeled as “dumb” dogs because of this fact, but simply they are very focused, stubborn dogs that demand your authority.
-If you can’t affectively train them they will do their own thing.
+If you can’t effectively train them they will do their own thing.
 They need an experienced owner to train them.
 You do not want to practice with this type of dog.
 Coonhounds will not do tricks or obey a dozen different commands.

 Coonhounds for the most part are howlers.
 Your hunting buddy will howl along with the sirens of first responder vehicles.
 Because these animals are very friendly and active they do need active stimulation from an owner, child or a mission of scent.
 They do get lonely and will howl continuously if left alone for a long time.
 These dogs require a lot of nurturing and strict attention, if not they will totally be unresponsive.